encukou/gillcup_graphics/docs/source/tutorial/02-clock.rst

 But here, we happen to be using the RealtimeClock, which is tied to the system time, in seconds.

-Now, a function that can show or hide our square:
+Now, we define a simple function that can show or hide our square:

 .. literalinclude:: ../examples/02-clock.py
-    :lines: 16-20
+    :lines: 16-17

-The ``opacity`` attribute affects the visibility of our Rectangle – 0 means completely transparent, 1 is fully opaque, anything in between that would make the Rectangle see-through.
+The ``hidden`` attribute sets the visibility of our Rectangle – either it's there, or it isn't.
-Opacity, and other properties like ``size``, ``scale``, ``relative_anchor``, ``rotation`` or ``color``, are Gillcup `animated properties`.
-There are several ways to manipulate them: they can be set when creating a GraphicsObject, as we've seen previously in the tutorial;
-they become attributes of the object so you can set them, like here in ``blink``;
-and finally, they can be animated, as we'll see later.

 The final lines of our ``blink`` function look like this:

 .. literalinclude:: ../examples/02-clock.py
-    :lines: 22-23
+    :lines: 19-20

 Let's start with the ``schedule`` call.
 The :meth:`~gillcup.Clock.schedule` method schedules a function to be